-Measure voltage between the "OUTPUT" terminal and "GUARD" terminal.
+Measure voltage between output between shielded-conductor cables of the "OUTPUT" terminal and "INPUT" terminal.

 10.2.3 Calibration of current measurement

 Set an integral time of 300ms, Internal Trigger mode, averaging ON and self-calibration of 60s when measuring a current.